jormur/jormur.github.io/_pages/about.md

 A Belize native, I have been living in Taiwan for more than six years now.
 In that time, I studied Mandarin Chinese and attained a BSc in Management and Finance from National Tsing Hua University in Hsinchu, Taiwan.
 My research interests are in labor and political economics.

-I'm personally interested in literature, art, and design!
+I'm personally interested in literature, film, and watches!